-I fell in love with Torino long before I first moved here.
-And autumn in torino is truly perfect.
+Autumn in Torino is truly perfect, this city was made for this season.
 My first memory of Turin is wandering off the Intercity Notte train early on an October morning into one of its beckoning 19th-century style cafes for a coffee.

 That brings me too…